Aquafina-water-bottle/Fena/README.md

 **A pre-release can be downloaded under releases**

-Status: **Near completion (expected to be released at the end of July)**
+Status: **Near completion (I literally just have to finish up documentation and add `FILE`)**

+Command Compiler Unlimited (CCU), a spiritual successor to Command Block Parser (CBP), will make understand large numbers of commands easier while being extremely flexibile to cater to any individual's command needs.
+However, just like CBP, this adds an extra layer of complexity to working with commands.

 A random feature list in no particular order:
-* support for command blocks (groups, conditional, combiners)
+* support for command blocks (groups, conditional, combiners) with either relative or direct coordinates
 * general mcfunction support (nicknames and file encapsulation visualized by number of tab spaces)
 * scoreboard, execute, selector and function shortcuts
-* variables (normal, copy/pasting code blocks and arrays) with general coordinate support
+* variables (normal, functions and arrays) with general coordinate manipulation support and parameter support
-* files for the parsed commands, setblock commands and combiner commands
+* files for parsed commands, setblock commands and combiner commands
 * server support to prevent kicking the player when using combiners
 * adding 'minecraft:' over certain commands if plugins are used
 * support for minecraft versions between 1.10 and 1.12
+* support for including custom plugin commands if necessary under the config file
 * basic math (`%, ^, *, /, -, +` as operators, `SIN, COS, TAN` functions with integer and double support)
-* if statements and for loops
+* if/else/elif statements and for loops that works with either strings or numbers
-* simplify putting the same string at the beginning or end of a line with 'USE'
-* rcon support (sort of but not really)
+* general rcon support
-* various methods of formatting to prevent long commands from taking up horizontal space
+* combining lines in various different ways
 * comments & comment blocks
-* importing files and a library for general purposes (will be expanded a lot more in the future)
+* various ways of importing, with a built in library that will be expanded heavily as time goes by